highlight/highlight/docs-content/general/6_product-features/6_metrics/5_event-search.md

 ## Special Events

-The Handshake SDK records a few events by default: Click and Navigate events, both of which have some attributes associated with them.
+The Highlight SDK records a few events by default: Click and Navigate events, both of which have some attributes associated with them.
 The event search form helps navigate these attributes with additional inputs, but all can be used directly in the search query.